 Like many other online streaming services, Netflix uses your browser to play videos.
 If you’re having problems connecting to Netflix, it may be due to a problem with your browser.

-Unlike many other Netflix error codes, Netflix Error code M7363-1260-00000026 is caused by a browser issue.
-Your browser may be unable to connect to Netflix properly, which can cause this error.
+Unlike many other Netflix errors, Netflix Error code M7363-1260-00000026 is caused by a browser issue.
+Your browser may be unable to connect to Netflix properly, which shows an error on your screen while watching your favorite Netflix Content like Naruto Shippuden.

 The other cause may be insufficient storage space for Netflix to stream content on your device.